AaronWatters/hello_jest/README.md

 This is a configuration file for the eslint code quality tool.

-### `hello_jest/start_test_http_server.py` and `hello_jest/start_test_http_server.py`

-These scripts are intended to start and stop a simple HTTP server for end to end testing.
-They are not currently used because end to end testing is not implemented.

 ### `hello_jest/dist/`

 These directory contains the published content of the module